 Sperry's Diner was owned by Paul F. Sperry and first appears in the 1933 city directory, at 210 South Fifth Avenue.
 Mike of nydiners.com says Sperry came from Erie, PA, where he ran a diner for a couple of years, and brought the diner with him.
 Sperry lived next door to the diner at 216 South Fifth with his wife Irene.

-The diner sat vacant for a few years before being acquired by Leonard G. "Swede" Carlstrom, who lived with his wife Madge at 308 Thompson no. 4.
-The 1948 phone book lists Swede's Grill at 314 Detroit but I don't know if this was a previous restaurant by the same owner.
-The city directory says Pack's Service Station was at that address.
-Zingerman's is there now.
+The diner sat vacant for a few years before being acquired by Leonard G. “Swede” Carlstrom, who lived with his wife Madge at 308 Thompson no. 4.
+The 1948 phone book lists Swede’s Grill at 314 Detroit but I don’t know if this was a previous restaurant by the same owner.
+The city directory says Pack’s Service Station was at that address.

 Swede's Diner had a grand opening on Thursday, March 24, 1949, one week after the grand opening of the Dagwood Diner.
 Free coffee was served all day long on opening day.
 The diner was open 24 hours.

-By 1952 the diner was called Joe's Diner ("Just Good Food"), serving breakfast, lunch, and dinners.
-Joe's was short-lived.
-Starting in 1953 there is no listing for any restaurant at that address, and the city directory lists the property as "vacant."
-In 1966 the Fifth Forum movie theater was built on the spot.
+By 1952 the diner was called Joe’s Diner (“Just Good Food”), serving breakfast, lunch, and dinners.
+Joe’s was short-lived.
+Starting in 1953 there is no listing for any restaurant at that address, and the city directory lists the property as “vacant.”

 Ward & Dickinson info at nydiners.com